wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The aim here is to provide insightful commentary around carefully sequenced hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial aimed to make you productive.

-WARNING: I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.
-Emphasis on practical commands means less emphasis on architecture trivia.

-NOTE: This article is now a "starter set" actively undergoing additions.

 ## Open-Source History